 - Tell your doctor if you are using a blood thinner (including warfarin).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have had a baby, miscarriage, or abortion in the past 3 months.
+- Tell your doctor if you are breastfeeding, or you have had a baby, miscarriage, or abortion in the past 3 months.
 Tell your doctor if you have heart or blood circulation problems, including a history of heart valve problems, heart disease, blood clotting problems, stroke, heart attack, or high blood pressure.
-Make sure your doctor knows if you have diabetes, problems with your immune system, or have had surgery on your female organs (especially fallopian tubes).
+Tell your doctor if you have problems with your immune system or have had surgery on your female organs (especially fallopian tubes).

 - You could have less bleeding or even stop having periods by the end of the first year.
-Call your doctor if you have a change from the regular bleeding pattern after you have had your IUD for awhile.
-This includes if you start to have more bleeding or if you miss a period (and you were having periods even with your IUD).
+Call your doctor if you have a change from the regular bleeding pattern after you have had your IUD for awhile, such as more bleeding or if you miss a period (and you were having periods even with your IUD).